flasgger/flasgger/README.md

         """
         return {}
 ```
-flask-swagger supports docstrings in methods of MethodView classes and regular flask view functions.
+flask-swagger supports docstrings in methods of MethodView classes and regular Flask view functions.

 Following YAML conventions, flask-swagger searches for `---`, everything preceding is provided as `summary` (first line) and `description` (following lines) for the endpoint while everything after is parsed as a swagger [Operation](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#operation-object) object.

 In order to support inline definition of [Schema ](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject) objects in [Parameter](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#parameterObject)  and [Response](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#responsesObject) objects, flask-swagger veers a little off from the standard.
 We require an `id` field for the inline Schema which is then used to correctly place the [Schema](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject) object in the [Definitions](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#definitionsObject) object.

-To expose your swagger specification to the world you provide a flask route that does something along these lines
+To expose your swagger specification to the world you provide a Flask route that does something along these lines

 ```
 from flask import Flask, jsonify